realXtend/WebTundra/README.md

 WebTundra is a WebGL & WebSockets client for the realXtend Tundra multiuser 3d application platform.
-It includes a binary networking protocol, Entiy-Component based scene model and three.js -based rendering functionality.
+It includes a binary networking protocol, Entity-Component based scene model and three.js -based rendering functionality.

 Requires the Tundra server to be running WebSocketServerModule, initially contributed to open source by AdminoTech.